Editorial policy and review procedure

 The Revue de Géographie alpine – Journal of Alpine Research is an international, multidisciplinary journal.
-It publishes, in French and English, hitherto unpublished scientific papers on regional and environmental questions concerning the Alpine Arc and European mountain areas.
+It publishes, in French, German, Italian or Spanish, and always with an English translation, hitherto unpublished scientific papers on regional and environmental questions concerning the Alpine Arc and European mountain areas.
 Analyses of other mountain areas of the world may also be included in issues dealing with a comparative theme.

 The Editorial Committee is both international and multidisciplinary and is responsible for ensuring the scientific quality and innovative and original nature of contributions.

 The Journal of Alpine Research is the property of the Association pour la Diffusion de la Recherche Alpine.

 The editorial policy is defined in consistency with Mountain Research and Development, a journal which publishes articles concerning the “mountains of the south” and adopts a more applied approach.

 The Journal of Alpine Research is the main instrument of scientific communication of the Alpine Convention.